Andrea Michaels

-Andrea Michaels is an Australian politician representing the South Australian House of Assembly seat of Enfield for the South Australian Branch of the Australian Labor Party since the 2019 Enfield by-election.
-Since March 2022 and as of September 2025, she has served as Minister for Small and Family Business, Minister for Consumer and Business Affairs, and Minister for Arts in the Malinauskas ministry.
+Andrea Michaels (born 1975) is a former Australian politician representing the South Australian House of Assembly seat of Enfield for the South Australian Branch of the Australian Labor Party since the 2019 Enfield by-election.
+She served as Minister for Small and Family Business, Minister for Consumer and Business Affairs and Minister for Arts in the First Malinauskas ministry between 2022 and 2026.
+She is an Associate Justice of the Supreme Court of South Australia.

 Early life and education

+Andrea Michaels was born in London in 1975 after her parents had fled from Greek Cyprus as refugees.
+The next year, the family moved to Adelaide, South Australia as her father had an uncle already living there.

 Andrea Michaels earned a Bachelor of Laws and Bachelor of Commerce at Flinders University in Adelaide, and later a Graduate Diploma of Legal Practice at the University of South Australia.

 Career

-Michaels practised as a lawyer and company director before going into politics.
+Michaels practiced as a lawyer and company director before going into politics.

 She won a seat in the SA House of Assembly, standing for Labor, as a result of a by-election held for the seat of Enfield held in 2019.
 She was shadow minister for business and the arts while in opposition from August 2020.

-She was appointed Minister for Small and Family Business, Minister for Consumer and Business Affairs, and Minister for Arts in the Malinauskas ministry in March 2022, and retains these roles as of September 2025.
+She was appointed Minister for Small and Family Business, Minister for Consumer and Business Affairs, and Minister for Arts in the First Malinauskas ministry in March 2022, and retains these roles as of September 2025.

 After assuming office, Michaels and staff at Arts South Australia started work on developing a new cultural policy, due to be released in mid-2024.
 On 31 March 2025, following a consultation process involving over 2,000 community members, a new 10-year cultural policy, "A Place to Create" was launched by the government.
 At the same time, Arts South Australia was officially renamed CreateSA.

+Michaels announced on 30 January 2026 that she would not contest the 2026 South Australian state election and would return to her law practice.
+She said that her decision was unrelated to her portfolio role concerning the Adelaide Writers' Week boycott.

+Michaels was appointed to the Supreme Court of South Australia on 21 May 2026.